alexcheuk/redditclone/README.md

-redditclone - Work in Progress
+Reddit Clone - Work in Progress
 ===========

 Project using Node.js, MongoDB and Angular to replicate an application like Reddit.